Chart Color Schemes

 Dianella performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

 In Dianella, 32.8% of residents aged 15 and above hold university qualifications, exceeding the Western Australian average of 27.9%.
-Bachelor degrees are the most common at 23.2%, followed by postgraduate qualifications (6.6%) and graduate diplomas (3.0%).
-Vocational credentials are also prevalent, with 29.4% of residents aged 15 and above possessing them.
+Bachelor degrees are most prevalent at 23.2%, followed by postgraduate qualifications (6.6%) and graduate diplomas (3.0%).
+Vocational credentials are also common, with 29.4% of residents aged 15 and above holding such qualifications.

 This includes advanced diplomas held by 11.4% and certificates by 18.0%.
-Educational participation is high, with 26.4% currently enrolled in formal education.
-This comprises 8.0% in primary education, 6.9% in secondary education, and 6.3% pursuing tertiary education.
+Educational participation is high in Dianella, with 26.4% of residents currently enrolled in formal education.
+This includes 8.0% in primary education, 6.9% in secondary education, and 6.3% pursuing tertiary education.

 Frequently Asked Questions - Education